yetanotherchris/yetanotherchris.dev/_posts/2016-10-16-podcast-of-the-month-oct-2016.md

   - podcast
   - nutrition
 ---
 The first 30 minutes of this podcast are worth a listen alone, Chris Kresser discusses how your stomach biome is linked to depression, your brain and cravings.
-After that they discuss the role of meet in providing nutrition to humans, how we don't consider ourselves animals anymore.
+After that they discuss the role of meat in providing nutrition to humans, and how we don't consider ourselves animals anymore.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v_2vNj8pshY" frameborder="0" allowfullscreen></iframe>